dasniko/keycloak-aws-ses-email-provider/README.md

 # Keycloak Email Provider for AWS SES (Simple Email Service)

-This is an email provider SPI implementation for [Keycloak SSO](https://www.keycloak.org) server.
+This is a drop-in Email Provider SPI replacement implementation for [Keycloak SSO](https://www.keycloak.org) server.
 It's for demo purposes only and can be used as base for your own implementation.

 The codebase is provided _as-is_ and might not be free of errors.